huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_group.md

 ---
-subcategory: "Distributed Message Service (DMS)"
+subcategory: "Deprecated"
 ---

 # huaweicloud_dms_group

 Manages a DMS group in the huaweicloud DMS Service.

+-> **NOTE:** Distributed Message Service (Shared Edition) has withdrawn.
+Please use DMS for Kafka instead.

 ## Example Usage